Soham807/MyTube/README.md

 # MyTube

-Run npm install and then npm start
+Run npm install to install the packages and then npm start to run the website in development